Terms of reference

 |Dr Jo Horsburgh||Educational Development Unit Representative|

 |Kate Ippolito||Educational Development Unit Representative|

 |Dr Ana Costa-Pereira||Director of the Centre for Languages, Culture and Communication|

 |Daniel Lo||Student Representative and Deputy President (Education), Imperial College Union|

 |Abhijay Sood||Student Representative and President, Imperial College Union|

 |Men-Yeut Wong||Assistant Registrar (Quality Assurance and Enhancement) - Secretary|

 Meeting dates and deadlines

-Agenda items (including papers) should be submitted to the committee secretary two weeks prior to the committee meeting.
+Agenda items (including papers) should be submitted to the committee secretary three weeks prior to the committee meeting.
 Papers will normally be circulated to members one week prior to the committee meeting.